 Lanier FCU offers a traditional IRA that pays competitive interest rates.
-Twelve, 24, and 60 month certificates are also available.
-A minimum of $500.00 is required to open an IRA certificate.
 Individual retirement accounts are a smart way to save for the future.
 A traditional IRA can be opened and funded without any employer participation.
 Contributions and/or earnings are tax-deferred until retirement.
 Unlike many employer plans, money in the account is always accessible; however, until age 59 1/2 there is a 10 percent tax early distribution unless you qualify for an exemption due to one of the following: disability, qualifying educational expenses, unemployment, qualifying first-home purchases, death, or receipt of your IRA assets in equal payments over your life expectancy.

 Members under age 50 may contribute to an IRA at a maximum of $6,000.